Home Chemistry Analytical Chemistry Gas Chromatography

 There are several advantages of gas chromatography.
 The most common advantages are,

-• Very convenient change of operational parameter during gas chromatographic process gives high resolution in the shortest possible time for the operation.
-It is not available in other chromatographic methods such as thin layer chromatography.
-Very good speed is obtained from the low viscosity of gases or vapor.
+• A very convenient change of operational parameters during the gas chromatographic process gives high resolution in the shortest possible time for the operation.
+However, it is not available in any other chromatographic methods such as thin layer chromatography, column chromatography, ion exchange chromatography, etc.